luispengler/me/content/blog/practice-understanding-gans.md

 Now let's build the generator.
 In the Fully connect layer part, it takes in the noise vector of size 100 we defined earlier, and connects it to 128 nodes in our first neural network layer.
 Then it gets connected to our first and only hidden layer, which is using a Leaky ReLU activation function.

 An activation function is a function that will put our values in a defined range.
 The Leaky ReLU doesn't limit positive numbers, meaning if we put in 16 as a number it wouldn't do anything to it and would still print out 16.
 However for negative numbers it would make than bigger (that is approaching to zero), in an order of 100 times.
-The following image may better clarify what Leaky ReLU does, but if you still didn't understand it, just think of it as one more layer to our neural network.
+The following image may better clarify what Leaky ReLU does, but if you still didn't understand it, just think of it as a special layer in neural network that prevents gradients from dying out during training, improving the quality of our Generator.

 ![Leaky ReLU image](https://github.com/luispengler/me/blob/main/static/blog/practice-understanding-gans/leaky-relu.png?raw=true)